Arab Tourism in Turkey

 Arabs enjoy 8000 kilometres of beautiful rocky mountainside shores, pebbled and white sandy beaches and halal hotels all along the Mediterranean south coast.
 Clean beaches, gentle seas and pleasant breezes make the beaches perfect for Arab tourists and families, while pristine and calm waters are a sailing hotspot, for Gulf state yacht owners.

 Beautiful harbours like Bodrum and Fethiye and the south west’s proximity with the Greek Islands, ensure the populairty of sailing holidays and for many boat owners in Saudi Arabia and the UAE, Turkey is easy and cheap to get to.

 It’s not only the tourism industry that is benefitting from the Arab’s admiration for all things Turkish because many are buying apartments and villas as ideal investments.
 Location and price are driving factors for most house buyers, and Turkey delivers both.

 Turkey is not only affordable to get to, but living costs are low, and property can be a bargain.
 With the fast-paced life in Arab states, Turkey’s laid-back and happy lifestyle is a relaxing getaway.

 One of the driving factors for Arabs buying Turkish property is the fast track property citizenship scheme.
-Previously out of financial reach for many people, in 2018, the government dropped the minimum investment level from 1 million USD to just $250,000.
+Previously out of financial reach for many people, in 2018, the government dropped the minimum investment level from 1 million USD to just $400,000 updated in 13th of June 2022.
 This coupled with an extremely lucrative exchange rate attracted many Arab buyers to buy property in Bursa, Istanbul, Yalova and many other destinations.

 Owner and Director of Turkey Homes, Tolga Ertukel says…